SOAC Majors Baseball Rules 2016

 Coaches are reminded that the some umpires are members of the club.
 They too are learning a new aspect of the game of baseball.
 They are to be treated with the utmost discretion.
 Complaints regarding the calls and conduct of the umpires are to be directed to the Majors Commissioner, Umpire Commissioner, the Assistant Director or Director of Baseball.

 Batters must wear batting helmets when at bat or on deck.

 Only the batter at the plate and the batter on deck may have bats in their hands.

 All players must wear athletic supporters with a protective cup.
-Helmet chinstrap must be worn (batter, runner and On Deck).
+NO EXCEPTION

 All players with the exception of those on the field or at bat must remain in the dugout.

 No spectators, player or coaches will be permitted to stay behind the home plate backstop.
 Umpire will stop game and remove all from backstop.

 Players cannot wear jewelry during the game or during practices.
 Religious and medical items need to be taped down.